GToad/Android_Inline_Hook_ARM64/README.md

 1. `pModuleBaseAddr` is the address of your target so.
 2. `target_offset` is the offset of your hook point in the target so.
-3. `is_target_thumb` shows the hook point's CPU mode.
-You can know this information in the work of reversing before the hook work.

 `EvilHookStubFunctionForIBored` function is the thing you really wanna do when the hook works.
 You can name at your will, but keep the arg `(pt_regs *regs)`.
 It brings you the power to control the registers, like set r0 to 0x333 : `regs->uregs[0]=0x333;`.